FredH76/babyTimer/lib/angularjs-slider/README.md

   - Page-up: +10%
   - Home: minimum value
   - End: maximum value

+**customTemplateScope** - _Object (default to null)_: The properties defined in this object will be exposed in the slider template under `custom.X`.

+**logScale** - _Boolean (defaults to false)_: Set to true to use a logarithmic scale to display the slider.

+For custom scales:

+**customValueToPosition** - _Function(val, minVal, maxVal): percent_: Function that returns the position on the slider for a given value.
+The position must be a percentage between 0 and 1.

+**customPositionToValue** - _Function(percent, minVal, maxVal): value_: Function that returns the value for a given position on the slider.
+The position is a percentage between 0 and 1.

+**selectionBarGradient** - _Object (default to null)_: Use to display the selection bar as a gradient.
+The given object must contain `from` and `to` properties which are colors.

+**ariaLabel and ariaLabelHigh** - _String (default to null)_: Use to add a label directly to the slider(s) for accessibility.
+Adds the `aria-label` attribute.

+**ariaLabelledBy and ariaLabelledByHigh** - _String (default to null)_: Use instead of ariaLabel and ariaLabelHigh to reference the id of an element which will be used to label the slider(s).
+Adds the `aria-labelledby` attribute.

 ## Change default options
 If you want the change the default options for all the sliders displayed in your application, you can set them using the `RzSliderOptions.options()` method: